 To do that, the agent creates a user account with the following permissions:

 All these permissions are scoped to a single cluster.
 This means that CAST AI doesn’t have access to the resources of any other clusters in your AWS account.
-It also created a Lambda4 (1 per cluster) to handle Spot Instance interruptions in case you decide to use them and get even more savings.

 How CAST AI handles sensitive data